 Address'); });// End load

-The vision of STEM Early High School is to provide a small, student-centered school that meets individual needs through personalization, collaboration and a commitment to relevant learning experiences, positive relationships and academic excellence.
+The vision of STEM Early High School is to provide, student-centered instruction that meets individual needs through personalization, collaboration and a commitment to relevant learning experiences, positive relationships, and academic excellence.

 "Designed with our Future in Mind"